List of Tokyo Revengers characters: Tokyo Manji Gang

 The leader of Tokyo Manji Gang, also known as Toman, nicknamed Mikey.
 A gang known for it honorable ideals and beliefs, aiming to reach the goal of establishing a new golden era for delinquents in the Kanto region.
 However, this image crumbled as its ranks were continually corrupted and transformed into a criminal organization that took the lives of innocent civilians in the present day.
 During the time, he met Takemichi and befriended him after witnessing his resolution whilst fighting against Kiyomasa.
-After the conflict with Mobious, he invited Takemichi to join the gang as he saved Draken when he was stabbed during the conflict.
+After the conflict with Moebius, he invited Takemichi to join the gang as he saved Draken when he was stabbed during the conflict.
 During the conflict against Tenjiku, Mikey learned about Takemichi's time leaping and after that, to ensure a better future for everyone, he decided to disband Toman and to distance himself from his friends because of a dark impulse inside him that he couldn't control.
 Two years after the conflict he founded the Kanto Manji Gang.
 During the present timeline he is the leader of a criminal organization known as Bonten, which is what Toman was before in the Present Timeline.